Frequently Asked Questions

 When will my attendance be reported to my state registry?

 Your attendance will be reported to your state within two weeks of the date that your certificate was issued.
 Your state may take additional time to reflect your attendance on your registry profile.
+You can download a certificate as soon as you pass the final exam for a course.

 What do I do if my attendance does not appear on my registry profile?